 In addition to these periodic inspections, NCS staff should also inspect new or changed operations prior to start-up, with a scope and depth commensurate with their significance.

-Process monitoring involving sampling and nondestructive assay are particularly susceptible to error, including common-mode failures.
+3. Process monitoring involving sampling and nondestructive assay are particularly susceptible to error, including common-mode failures.
 During CSE reviews and walkdowns, the inspectors should be on the lookout for any areas in which fissile material can accumulate or concentrate undetected or in inaccessible locations, such as in storage tanks, waste storage, long-run piping, or process ventilation.
 This is particularly important when material can accumulate in an unfavorable geometry, and during transfers from favorable to unfavorable geometry.
 Sampling and laboratory analysis methods should be careful examined for any potential common-mode failure, particularly when relying on common operators, equipment, or methods.
-Laboratory analysis or nondestructive assay equipment should be calibrated using representative standards.
+Laboratory analysis or nondestructive assay equipment should be calibrated using representative standards in accordance with licensee procedures.
 Nondestructive assay for mass, concentration, or enrichment control should be based on assumptions appropriate to the process and have sufficient margin to account for uncertainties in material characterization, geometric configuration, and measurement error.
+When possible focus on observing real or simulated NDAs surveys that are credited with reducing or preventing accumulations (e.g., in ductwork).

 (This inspection requirement should be completed once per year, unless significant changes warrant additional inspection.)